By Joanna Birley

-I know rehab centres are under great pressure to hurry ‘inmates’ through to save money but they may physically ‘put you back together’ as best as they can but if your mind isn’t in a good place, it’s no better than fixing the bodywork on a smashed car but not fixing the engine.
+I know rehab centres are under great pressure to hurry ‘inmates’ through to save money but where they physically ‘put you back together’ as best they can, if your mind isn’t in a good place, it’s no better than fixing the bodywork on a smashed car but not fixing the engine.

 There is much more mental ‘ill-health’ about, it’s just not visible like a physical injury but probably has more destructive, far-reaching effects on someone, who, on the outside, looks perfectly in control of their life but on the inside can see no light at the end of the tunnel.